 - Prepare preliminary inventories of newly acquired archival collections

-- Assist with planning regional collecting trips
+- Assist with planning collecting trips

 - Re-box new acquisitions and cull out duplicates

-- Assist with the preliminary sorting and organization of collections
+- Assist with the preliminary sorting and organization of collections and perform some processing tasks

 There is also the opportunity to write a blog post for the Archives’ blog about your intern experience and to participate in the Archives’ Social Media Working Group.

-We are seeking candidates who have:
+We are seeking candidates who have

 - Coursework in art history, American history, African American Studies, and related fields

-- An interest in African American art
+- A demonstrated interest in African American art

 - Ability to work independently

-and who are:
+and who are

 - Well organized